-Have you ever been to yoga class?
-Find difficulty in understanding the terminology?
+Have you ever been to a yoga class?
+Find difficulty understanding the terminology?
 That is because you might not be familiar with the yoga lingo.
 The words and phrases used in yoga are extracted from the Sanskrit language because it is the original language of yoga.

 Therefore, without getting familiar with the yoga terminologies, it might be challenging for you to step up in yoga practice.
 To help you along your journey, below are a few of the terms of yoga for beginners in India.